Justinlf55/Newflix/README.md

 **Future Features**

-+ Search Bar, which will allow for searching through movies character by character.
++ Search Bar, which will allow for searching to search by movie.
-+ Improved designs and stylings
++ Improved carousel to scroll left and right when browsing on index page or genre pages